Corporate Governance in NORDEN

 4. Board remuneration

-Each member receives a base fee, and the Chairman and Vice Chairman receives a supplement fee.
-Due to the extension of the Board of Directors, the total annual remuneration for the 9 board members has increased by approximately 9% to DKK 5,750,000 in 2012 or a total of just above USD 1 million.
+Each member receives a base fee, and the Chairman and Vice Chairman also receives a supplement fee.
+The total annual remuneration for 2013 for the 9 board members is unchanged in DKK corresponding to USD 1.1 million.

 5. Recommendations from the Danish Corporate Governance Committee/NASDAQ OMX Copenhagen A/S on best corporate practice